mankal-27/socialMediaVisual/README.md

 # socialMediaVisual
-Hands On Experience How Social media works.
+Hands On Experience How Social media CRUD operation Works